atlauren/BigFix-rename-domain-computer/README.md

 # BigFix-rename-domain-computer

-This collection of BigFix action files and PowerShell scripts are attempts to rename a domain computer, using BigFix and provided elevated credentials.
+This collection of BigFix action files and PowerShell scripts are explorative attempts to rename a domain computer, using BigFix and provided elevated credentials.

 The raw lift was "vibe coded" with Claude/Sonnet5, with heavy hand-tuning by me.

 As of this writing, only the Scheduled Task item actually accomplishes the goal.
-Other methods fail with exit code `1783`.
+* Attempts using BigFix `override / runas=localuser` fail with exit code `1783`.
+* The Action3 PowerShell attempt fails with a vague "Access is denied.

 The files are: